 Rob McIvor grew up mainly in south Lancashire but now lives in Blackheath, south-east London, with his family and two unruly cats.
-He has some of his best ideas for stories while riding bikes, sometimes over ridiculously long distances.
-Unfortunately, as he has yet to master balancing while making notes, he has often forgotten them by the time he gets home.
-His debut novel, inspired by an idea that he did manage to remember all the way to the top of a French mountain road, aims to challenge the idea that honesty is always the best policy, weaving together a mysterious death during the Tour de France, a school's remarkable exam results and family secrets, past and present.
+His debut novel, a 2021 Page Turner Awards finalist, argues that honesty isn't always the best policy, weaving together a mysterious death during the Tour de France, a school's remarkable exam results and family secrets, past and present.
 His second has been entered for the 2023 Awards (so no spoilers here) and his third is approaching completion.

-Rob wrote a lot as a child but let it drift when working life took over, partly because a large part of his job was writing articles and speeches for other people, which took away the pleasure of putting words together.
+Rob trained as a journalist and then spent far too many years writing articles and speeches for other people.
 One morning, while on his way to work, he learned in a very painful way that delivery vans and bicycles don’t always play nicely together and, after surgery and physiotherapy, decided he wanted a better balance in his life.
 He still writes words that will appear under other people's names - but only when he chooses to.

 Among his published short stories, 'Children of the Moon' was winner of the 2020 TL;DR Herd Flash competition and published in the anthology Endless Voices; 'A Shoebox Full of Love Letters' was a runner-up in the quarterly Retreat West Themed Flash competition in September 2020; and 'May Your Days Be Merry and Bright' was one of four seasonally-themed stories published by Fairlight Books in December 2020.
 These and some of his other published stories can be read on his website: www.robmcivor.com.